aikalima/decayandconquer/README.md

 # decay_core

-Risk-neutral probability distribution estimation from options market data.
-Extracts the market-implied PDF of future prices from European call option quotes using Black-Scholes inversion, spline smoothing, and the Breeden-Litzenberger formula.
+Predict where a stock is headed by reverse-engineering probability distributions from 90 million+ options data points.
+Extracts the market-implied risk-neutral PDF of future prices using Black-Scholes inversion, B-spline smoothing, and the Breeden-Litzenberger formula.

 ## How It Works